matthewleach/enki-web/web/computer-code/intro-kbd.md

 ---
 ## Practice

-When using the `<kbd>` element, which statements are true?
+When using the `<kbd>` element, which statement is true?

 ???
-???

-+ represents user input
+* represents user input
-+ displayed in the browser's default monospace font
-- produces a block element
+* produces a block element
-- represents preformatted text
+* represents preformatted text
-- represents sample output
+* represents sample output

 ---
 ## Revision